 Let me tell you a bit about it:

 Sandals is a huge company that is locally owned and has four resorts throughout Jamaica, but also in the Caribbean as well.
-I had been invited out for the grand re-opening of Sandals Ochi since they have recently had a multi million dollar remodel.
-It is an all-inclusive resort with a new beach club, 11 bars and 16 restaurants, so to say it is huge is an understatement.
+I had been invited out for the grand re-opening of Sandals Ochi since they have recently had a multi-million dollar remodel.
+It is an all-inclusive resort with a new beach club, 11 bars, and 16 restaurants, so to say it is huge is an understatement.
 It is actually two linked resorts in one.
 Basically, it has two sides, one beachside and the other the inland side.
 The two sides are supposed to offer two different experiences in one.
-One with unsurpassed privacy when you want a serene escape and the other a “garden of Eden” experience with over 100 acres of lush island landscape.
+One with unsurpassed privacy when you want a serene escape and the other a “garden of Eden” experience with over 100 acres of the lush island landscape.
 You get to enjoy both during your stay here.

-Bob Marley’s drink (a blend of light rum, strawberry daiquiri mix, ice, chopped mango, sweet & sour, and blue curacao) and Jamaican Smiles (a mix of strawberry daiquiri, piña colada and Jamaican rum cream) were everywhere.
+Bob Marley’s drink (a blend of light rum, strawberry daiquiri mix, ice, chopped mango, sweet & sour, and blue curacao) and Jamaican Smiles (a mix of strawberry daiquiri, piña colada, and Jamaican rum cream) were everywhere.
 They were all made from the local rum and were certainly delicious.
 One of the best things about being in an “all-inclusive” resort is that the cocktails are all included.
-This includes the mini bar in your room, but in my case, they were not mini, yet full sized bottles!
+This includes the mini bar in your room, but in my case, they were not mini, yet full-sized bottles!

 There are a whopping 105 pools at Sandals Ochi.
-This number includes the public and private ones, since almost every villa has access to a private or semi-private pool.
+This number includes the public and private ones since almost every villa has access to a private or semi-private pool.
 You will always have access to some type of water to jump into, so don’t worry about that.
-On the inland side of the resort, they have just finished remodeling an enormous pool with a swim up bar and have numerous activities going on around the pool all day long.
+On the inland side of the resort, they have just finished remodeling an enormous pool with a swim-up bar and have numerous activities going on around the pool all day long.
 On the ocean side of the resort, there are plenty of floating toys, kayaking, snorkeling, lounge chairs with umbrellas and water activities for you to enjoy.

 OK, so now back to the sounds of “yippee” I heard from my son!